konmik/Phlux/README.md

 The library status is: "Wow, I can do this!".
 I can create an application which has only *one* mutable variable!
-(OK, there are *two* mutable variables - one for data and another one for the callback list.)

 Overall, I feel that the library has a great potential.
 It is clearly better than MVP/C libraries.
-The library can potentially fit very well into MVVM but I do not care about data binding much).
+The library can potentially fit very well into MVVM but I do not care about data binding much.

 Currently I'm using the library for one of my home projects.